-In this paper, we use cross-county and time series evidence to argue that retail price sensitivity to exchange rates may have increased over the past decade.
-This finding applies to traded goods, as well as to non-traded goods.
-We highlight three reasons for changing pass through at the level of retail prices of goods.
-First, pass through may have declined at the level of import prices, but the evidence is mixed over types of goods and countries.
-Second, there has been a large expansion of imported input use across sectors.
-This means that the costs of imported goods as well as home tradable goods have heightened sensitivity to import prices and exchange rates.
-The final channel we consider is whether there have been changing sectoral expenditures on distribution services, with the direction of change negatively correlated with pass through into final consumption prices.
+In this paper, we use cross-country and time-series evidence to argue that retail price sensitivity to exchange rates may have increased over the past decade.
+This finding applies to traded goods as well as to non-traded goods.
+We highlight three reasons for the change in pass-through into the retail prices of goods.
+First, pass-through may have declined at the level of import prices, but the evidence is mixed over types of goods and countries.
+Second, there has been a large expansion of imported input use across sectors, meaning that the costs of imported goods as well as home-tradable goods have heightened sensitivity to import prices and exchange rates.
+Finally, we consider whether there have been changing sectoral expenditures on distribution services, with the direction of change negatively correlated with pass-through into final consumption prices.
 We find that this channel, which has been a means of insulating consumption prices from import content and exchange rates, has not systematically changed in recent years.
-The balance of effects weighs in favor of increased sensitivity of consumption prices to exchange rates, even if exchange-rate pass-through into import prices has declined for some types of goods.
+On balance, these effects support increased sensitivity of consumption prices to exchange rates, even if exchange rate pass-through into import prices has declined for some types of goods.

-Keywords: Exchange rate, pass through, import prices, distribution margins, consumer prices, imported inputs JEL Classification: F3, F4
+Key words: exchange rate, pass-through, import prices, distribution margins, consumer prices, imported inputs